hellojianfeng/cleanclean/cleanclean-backend/src/pages/doc/user-home.md

   ```

 user-home page include below actions:
-1. open action (default): this stage is default stage, in this action, this page return user object with all user's orgs, meanwhile it will remove current org for user, return data show like below:
+1. open action (default): this action is default action, in this action, this page return user object with all user's orgs, meanwhile it will remove current org for user, return data show like below:

     ```
     {